NadiDami/CrowdHailer.github.io/_drafts/2015-05-26-ruby-require-considered-harmful.md

 end
 ~~~

 This is very clear so why am I saying it is a problem.
 Maybe the 'accepted?' method was already defined and other code using this class is now broken.
 Don't forget we have changed the Class everywhere.
-In addition was a very clean value object now has an odd piece of business logic included.
+In addition what was a very clean value object now has an unexpectedly sophisticated level of knowledge about our business.

 The accepted fix for this is to instead to subclass or use a wrapper/adapter class.

 ~~~rb
 require('money')